alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ```

 {:start="3"}
-3. `Make clean` to clean compiling directory from previous iterations.
+3. Stay in the `SOURCES` directory and `make clean` to clean compiling directory from previous iterations.

-4. Compile: `Make Maassud`.
+4. Compile by typing in `make Maassud`.
 Everything going well, you should get an executable called `Maassud` in directory `GRISLI-version8-svn/bin`.
 Now, the model is compiled and ready to run.
 Let's see how to launch an experiment from a directory with all boundary conditions ready.
-We'll see how to create these boundary conditions later.
+We will see how to create these boundary conditions later.

-At this point, you are probably wondering: why `Maassud`?
-To avoid making you wake at night wondering about this, here is an explanation.
-This is some heritage from Christophe Dumas' naming, when Christophe designed a model grid to study the Maastrichtian southern hemisphere.
+At this point, you are probably wondering: why `Maassud` 🧐 ?
+To avoid making you wake up at night wondering about this, here is an explanation.
+This is some heritage from Christophe Dumas' naming, when Christophe designed a model grid to study the Maastrichtian southern hemisphere for Yannick.
+Every important mystery has a fascinating explanation.

 # Running an experiment from existing boundary conditions

-## Directory with boundary conditions
+## Directory containing the boundary conditions

 The model boundary conditions live in directory `GRISLI-version8-svn/INPUT/MAASSUD`.
 They consist in 3 types of files.
-For illustration purposes, we will use an Ordovician setup for 440 Ma in the following, derived from a LDMZ simulations conducted at 1680 ppm pCO2 under a cold summer orbital configuration:
+For illustration purposes, we will use an Ordovician setup for 440 Ma in the following, derived from a LDMZ simulation conducted at 1680 ppm pCO2 under a cold summer orbital configuration:
 - `t2m_440tcCSO1680_hemisud.ijz` is a file providing GRISLI with monthly surface air temperature data interpolated onto the (40 km × 40 km) model grid.
 - `precip_440tcCSO1680_hemisud.ijz` is the same but for precipitations.
-- `topo_440tc_hemisud.dat`is the file providing the topography and bathymetry.
+- `topo_440tc_hemisud.dat` is the file providing the topography and bathymetry.

-These 3 files are provided with the model source code and will be used below to run a GRISLI simulation.
+These 3 files are here provided together with the model source code for your added convenience and will be used below to run a GRISLI simulation.
 They are associated with the study by [Marcilly et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0012821X22003533), although we eventually did not use the GRISLI results in the paper.

-While the climatic boundary conditions will generally be specific to one experiment, the topo-bathy boundary conditions may be used for several GRISLI runs, for instance at various pCO2 levels and/or orbital configurations with the same paleogeographical configuration.
+While the climatic boundary conditions (i.e., `t2m` and `topo` files) will generally be specific to one experiment, the `topo` boundary conditions may be used for several GRISLI runs, for instance under different pCO2 levels and/or orbital configurations under the same paleogeographical configuration.

 ## Launching a simulation